-- 2. Complete a participation agreement prior to juvenile's receiving program services that includes the specific needs of the juvenile.
+- B. Admissions: Programs shall develop admission guidelines for age and gender appropriateness, primary reasons for which juveniles are considered for admission and any applicable admission restrictions.
+DPS JCPC-funded programs shall: - 1.
+Enter client tracking admission data in NCALLIES within seven (7) days of the admission decision; and - 2.
+Obtain a participation agreement prior to juveniles receiving program services that includes the specific needs of the juvenile.
 This agreement shall include, but is not limited to: - a.
 Name of the sponsoring agency and program name; - b.
-Program guidelines, requirements, and projected completion dates of the program; - c.
-Signed consent of parent(s)/legal guardian(s), juvenile and program representative for participation in the program; - d.
+Program guidelines and requirements; - Signed consent of parent(s)/legal guardian(s), juvenile and program representative (when the program conducts the intake to obtain the participation agreement); - d.
 Specific requirements of the parent(s)/legal guardian(s) and each family member, (if applicable); and - e.
 Results of any non-compliance with program guidelines.